LostArtefacts/TRX/docs/COMMANDS.md

   Tired of all of those pesky creatures and goons trying to spoil your adventure?
 Instantly dispose of the nearest one, or kill them all at once.

 - `/fly`
+- `/fly on`
+- `/fly off`
   Turns on the fly cheat.
 Why even walk?
 Levitate like a legend.

+- `/immune`
+- `/immune on`
+- `/immune off`
+  Turns on immunity, making Lara impervious to harm.
+Perfect for when you'd rather explore every nook than tiptoe past traps.

 - `/cheats on`
   `/cheats off`
   Enables or disables the cheater's toolkit.
-But let's face it — you're reading _this_, so that ship has sailed.
+But let's face it – you're reading _this_, so that ship has sailed.

 - `/braid on`
   `/braid off`